psravanthi/psravanthi.github.io/_posts/2016-07-04-MTA New York Subway Traffic analysis.md

 * Data Analysis/Visualization
 * Recommendations

-#### Data Extraction:####  The New York subway traffic data can be found at MTA turnstile data (add link).
+#### Data Extraction  The New York subway traffic data can be found at MTA turnstile data [here](http://web.mta.info/developers/turnstile.html)

 A look at the raw data:
 C/A,UNIT,SCP,STATION,LINENAME,DIVISION,DATE,TIME,DESC,ENTRIES,EXITS
 A002,R051,02-00-00,LEXINGTON AVE,456NQR,BMT,09-27-14,00:00:00,REGULAR,0004800073,0001629137,

 A002,R051,02-00-00,LEXINGTON AVE,456NQR,BMT,09-27-14,04:00:00,REGULAR,0004800125,0001629149,

 A002,R051,02-00-00,LEXINGTON AVE,456NQR,BMT,09-27-14,08:00:00,REGULAR,0004800146,0001629162,

 A002,R051,02-00-00,LEXINGTON AVE,456NQR,BMT,09-27-14,12:00:00,REGULAR,0004800264,0001629264,

 A002,R051,02-00-00,LEXINGTON AVE,456NQR,BMT,09-27-14,16:00:00,REGULAR,0004800523,0001629328,

 The data shows the entry/exit register values for each turnstile per control area per station for every four hours.
 Data description:

 C/A      = Control Area

 UNIT     = Remote Unit for a station

-SCP      = Subunit Channel Position represents an specific address for a device STATION  = Represents the station name the device is located at LINENAME = Represents all train lines that can be boarded at this station
+SCP      = Subunit Channel Position represents an specific address for a device

+STATION  = Represents the station name the device is located at

+LINENAME = Represents all train lines that can be boarded at this station
-           Normally lines are represented by one character DIVISION = Represents the Line originally the station belonged to BMT, IRT, or IND
+           Normally lines are represented by one character

+DIVISION = Represents the Line originally the station belonged to BMT, IRT, or IND

 DATE     = Represents the date (MM-DD-YY)

-TIME     = Represents the time (hh:mm:ss) for a scheduled audit event DESc     = Represent the "REGULAR" scheduled audit event (Normally occurs every 4 hours)
+TIME     = Represents the time (hh:mm:ss) for a scheduled audit event

+DESc     = Represent the "REGULAR" scheduled audit event (Normally occurs every 4 hours)
            1. Audits may occur more then 4 hours due to planning, or troubleshooting activities.
            2. Additionally, there may be a "RECOVR AUD" entry: This refers to a missed audit that was recovered.

-ENTRIES  = The cumulative entry register value for a device EXIST    = The cumulative exit register value for a device
+ENTRIES  = The cumulative entry register value for a device

+EXIST    = The cumulative exit register value for a device